-The implicit factor: This is based upon the listening habits 35 dations of the customer (i.e. the type of music they listen to and the frequency with which they listen to it).
+The implicit factor: This is based upon the listening habits of the customer (i.e. the type of music they listen to and the property with which they listen to it).

 The explicit factor: How the customer actually rates music that they listen to.